 Texas Penal Code §31.03 addresses theft, which comes in several different forms.
 Shoplifting is a type of theft crime.
 Moreover, it is the most common offense brought to court in the Fort Worth area and in most areas of Texas.

-Theft is defined as unlawfully taking someone else’s property without their consent and with the intent to permanently deprive the owner of the property.
+Theft or shoplifting is defined as unlawfully taking someone else’s property without their consent and with the intent to permanently deprive the owner of the property.
 In a shoplifting case, this would apply to unlawfully taking a retail store’s property without the store’s consent.

-The taking of property is unlawful when the one who takes it has an intention to deprive the rightful owner (the store) of their belongings.
+The taking of property is unlawful when the one who takes it has an intention to permanently deprive the rightful owner (the store) of their belongings.
 A shoplifting case hinges on intent, and the prosecution must prove that the defendant had intent to permanently deprive the owner of the property for a conviction to occur.

 Here are guidelines to the penalties associated with shoplifting charges:

-- Property value less than $100 plus prior theft conviction: Class B misdemeanor, maximum fine of $2,000 and/or maximum 180 days in jail
+- Shoplifting Property with a value less than $100 plus prior theft conviction: Class B misdemeanor, maximum fine of $2,000 and/or maximum 180 days in county jail.

 Defenses You Can Use to Fight Texas Shoplifting Charges

 If you or a loved one has been charged with a shoplifting charge in Fort Worth, Texas or in the surrounding cities of North Texas, you need to make certain that you are not convicted and have a customized defense plan to help minimize your theft arrest on your future.
-Some of these defenses may apply in your unique case.
+Some of these criminal defenses may apply in your unique case.
 Some may not.
 You will need to consult with an experienced Fort Worth criminal attorney to know which strategy is most likely to lead to a positive outcome in your situation.

-Mistake or accident.
 Let’s say you were walking out of a store after paying and the alarm went off as you crossed the threshold.
 Perhaps the clerk put an item in your bags without scanning it first, and you did not realize that you had not paid for it.
 In this case, the clerk would have made an accident that frees you from the charges.
 It is critical to establish that you paid for everything else in your bag and the behavior being criticized as criminal was in fact accidental.

-You paid for the item in question, you did not commit the crime of shoplifting.
+If you paid for the item in question, you did not commit the crime of shoplifting.
 The scanning equipment may have not been working properly, and you would not be responsible in this situation.

 Sometimes, loss prevention officers can be confused about what items were paid for and not paid for and lump all the items together and claim you committed shoplifting.
-We have represented clients in this situation and after showing a receipt to prove our client had already paid for the item, the shoplifting case could be dropped.
+We have represented clients in this situation and after showing a receipt to prove our client had already paid for the items in question, the shoplifting case could be dismissed.

 Abandoning the theft of an item prior to completing the act may be a criminal defense to the crime of shoplifting.
 If you considered taking an item, but then changed your mind and left it on a shelf or display before getting caught, you may be able to use this defense.

 You Must Never Be Convicted Of A Shoplifting Charge!

 Being charged with the crime of shoplifting in Texas is a serious matter!
 Regardless of whether it is a Class C Misdemeanor Shoplifting or a Felony Shoplifting allegation, a conviction is not an option your criminal defense attorney should consider if you are a first-time offender.
 Even a conviction to a misdemeanor shoplifting charge can have life-changing consequences.
 Theft is a crime of moral turpitude and is treated as negatively as a felony charge by most employers.
 Being convicted of a shoplifting charge will make current and future employers believe they cannot trust you and will effectively destroy any chance you have to work in an industry involving the managing or exchange of money.
-Taking any type of plea that limits your ability to have the case and arrest expunged from your record could severely limit your future.
+Taking any type of plea that limits your ability to have the case and arrest expunged from your criminal record could severely limit your future.
 Don’t settle for a jail sentence or long probation that cannot come off your criminal record.

 Your Best Defense Strategy Is Hiring a Knowledgeable Tarrant County Shoplifting Lawyer